 Most known for its use in Indian cuisines, curry is a fragrant spice blend composed of coriander, turmeric, cloves, pepper, garlic, cumin, salt, allspice, and mustard.
 Adding curry powder early in cooking allows the complete range of flavors to fully disperse.

-Everything bagels seasoning combines toasted sesame seeds, poppy seeds, garlic, onion, and salt into one savory blend.
+Everything bagel seasoning combines toasted sesame seeds, poppy seeds, garlic, onion, and salt into one savory blend.

 Jerk is a style of cooking native to Jamaica.
 It includes a multitude of spices that can vary from recipe to recipe, but some of the main components are salt, cayenne pepper, cumin, smoked paprika, cinnamon, garlic powder, onion powder, and thyme.